ouster-lidar/ouster-sdk/python/docs/examples.rst

 Sometimes we want to get a point cloud (``XYZ`` + other fields) as a ``CSV`` file for further analysis with other tools.

-To convert the first ``5`` scans of sample data from a pcap file, you can try:
+To convert the first ``5`` scans of our sample data from a pcap file, you can try:

 .. tabs::